g12bftd/Kaggle-Based-Projects/README.md

 3) What is the best time of the day to advertise to customers?
 4) What products are most often sold together in pairs?
 5) Which product is sold the most?

+## 6) Project - Sales Analysis

+We are working for an e-commerce company and will use past transactional data to detect potential fraud.

+- Our dataset is slightly unusual.
+- We have 284807 transactions and 31 different columns
+- We have 29 unknown columns and numeric values.

+This is appropriate in this business environment because customers and their information should ideally remain anonymous.
+One column denotes how many times the customer has purchased goods on our platform.
+- One column denotes how much money the user has spent on our platform in total.
+- The response variate denotes whether the transaction is fraudulent.

+Using random forest and decision tree classification as well as a dense sequential neural network, we aim to predict whether any given transaction is legitimate or fraudulent.